cgsimmons/covid-graph/README.md

 ## Additional Details

-This is setup to support lambda functions as a stateless service.
+This setup supports lambda functions as a stateless service.
 This is accomplished via a combination of serverless-http along with netlify-lambda.
 The netlify.toml designates the build process and redirects required for lambda routes deployment on netlify.
+The libraries allow constructing a standard node app, but then wraps the routes to be used for lambda.
+Win-Win.

 ## Resources